-The Office of the Director of Student Services is responsible for TRiO Federal Programs sponsored and administered by the College.
+The Office of Retention and Federal TRiO Programs is responsible for TRiO Federal Programs sponsored and administered by the College.
 These programs include Upward Bound, Educational Talent Search, and Student Support Services.
+The office also oversees Project PILAU (Promoting Integrity, Leadership and Cultural Understanding).
 This Office also provides services to accommodate TCL students with disabilities, and oversees the probation/suspension placement and advisement of students not in good academic standing at the College.